5 Qualities You Must Have to Become a Medical Laboratory Technologist

 For example, your analyzer may tell you that John Smith has a potassium level of 2.5 mmol/L. You know that this is a critically low value, however, and is life-threatening.
 Being the good lab tech that you are, you check the patient's history and notice that earlier that same day, the same patient had a potassium level of 4.0 mmol/L. If you know what you're doing, bells should go off in your head!
 It's possible that when the blood was collected out of the patient's arm, an IV was running in that same arm.
 This is a big no-no because it means that the patient's blood got diluted with IV fluid.
 Even though the analyzer is giving you correct results for the blood specimen you gave it, those results do not reflect what is actually going on in the patient!
 If the doctor treats a patient based on incorrect values, the consequences can be dire.

 So yes, make sure you have the ability to understand scientific concepts and can put them to good use.

 2. You Can Handle Shift Work

-And depending on where you end up working, you may need to participate in "on call" shifts, too.
+And depending on where you end up working, you may need to participate in "on-call" shifts, too.
 That means that you take your turn carrying a pager with you, and even though you're home, you are ready to show up on the job on a split second's notice.
 Most employers will require you to be within a driving range that will allow you to get to work within 20 minutes of getting called in.
-I have never worked on call myself but hear it can be pretty tiring.
+I have never worked on-call myself, but I hear it can be pretty tiring.
 Try going to sleep only to be woken up two hours later for a call to go into work.
-You get there, do whatever you have to do, get back home and just get to sleep (if you can even sleep at all) and then you get another call!
+You get there, do whatever you have to do, get back home and just get to sleep (if you can even sleep at all), and then you get another call!
 This seems to be the life of the on-call worker.
 However, if it doesn't bother you, it can be a great way to make quite a bit of extra money because you usually get paid overtime.